 In today’s global manufacturing marketplace, every penny matters.
 That’s why Niagara, Canada regularly benchmarks other cities and asks, “How can we offer more?”
 Answering that question led to the creation of the Niagara Gateway Economic Zone Improvement Plan Incentive.
 Niagara is the only community in Ontario with an incentive of this kind that offers manufacturers who invest in developing and diversifying designated zones across the region generous tax rebates and development charge grants.
 Just how generous?
 Between 2015 and September 2017, over $36 million in Gateway incentives were granted to Niagara, Canada businesses.

-If you would like to know more about incentive programs, or would like more information on manufacturing in Niagara, contact Kelly Provost, Economic Development Officer, at 905-980-6000 x3334 or email@example.com.
+If you would like to know more about incentive programs, or would like more information on manufacturing in Niagara, contact Tim Reynolds, Manager of Trade and Investment, at 905-980-6000 x3257 or firstname.lastname@example.org.